omahs/aztec-packages/README.md

 source /tmp/.bash_env*
 {start testing your CI commands here}
 ```
-This provide an interactive environment for debugging the CI test.
+This provides an interactive environment for debugging the CI test.

 ## Debugging